Woutervdvelde/SmashingShortcuts/src/commands/README.md

     alias: ['a', 'create']                              -> possible aliases for the command
     typehint: 'url...'                                  -> italic text behind completely typed command
-    usage: 'adds a new shortcut'                        -> short description, will be visisble in typehinting.
+    usage: 'adds a new shortcut'                        -> short description, will be visisble in suggestions.
-    description: 'this command adds a new shortcut'     -> longer description for more information execute(message, args) {}                           -> this will be called when the user wants to use this command
+    description: 'this command adds a new shortcut'     -> longer description for more information execute(ShortcutClient, args) {}                    -> this will be called when the user wants to use this command

 }